Tzatziki

 (Greek cucumber-yogurt sauce)

-The cooling combination of yogurt and cucumber is popular all around the eastern Mediterranean.
+Called tzatziki in Greece, the cooling combination of yogurt and cucumber is popular all around the eastern Mediterranean.
 The Turkish version is called cacik.
 In Iran it is known as mast-o-khiyar.
 Bulgarians call it tarator.
 For Iraqis, it is jajeek.
-Serve tzatziki with gyros or keftedes.

 Makes about 2 1/2 cups